squarepupil/website-pages/src/pages/tuition.md

 mandatory financial obligations to enrolling (for example, no textbooks, uniforms, or other fees).

 Current tuition is $6,125 per year for the first child in a family, $4,595 for the second child, and $3,450 for any additional children.
 Tuition is decided each year by majority vote of the School Assembly, which consists of parents, staff, and students.
 As Arts & Ideas enrolls throughout the year, tuition is prorated.

 ## Parent Equity Program

 The Parent Equity Program is a capital raising program that made possible the school's move from its former rented location to its current owned facilities in November 2015.
 Participation in the Parent Equity Program is mandatory for all enrolled families.
-Arts & Ideas is partnered with a lender whose financing, if needed, includes an option that would be expected to raise the nominal tuition of $6,125 to an effective tuition of $7,900 (rates may vary).

 Details of the PEP are discussed during the family interview step of the enrollment process.
+The school community designed the PEP requirement to ensure that it works financially for all families that wish to enroll.

 ## Payment Plans